 #4.
 When they drink, their personality changes.

 Even if they do not appear to be intoxicated after a few drinks, their mood or personality may change.
-After just a couple of drinks, they can go from being a kind, sweet person to being mean and verbally abusive.
+After just a few drinks, they can go from being kind, sweet people to being mean and verbally abusive.
 Alternatively, they could shift from shy and quiet to loud and aggressive.
-While drinking, they may become overly emotional, whereas when sober, they rarely express any emotions.
+When they’ve had too much to drink, they may get too emotional, but they rarely show any emotions when they’re sober.

 Related Articles: How to Attract Women: 15+ Best Practices to Becoming Attractive